ejmr/LNVL/README.md

 detail, as does the commentary for the function `LNVL.Initialize()`, which is in that same file.

-LNVL uses the [Tup build system][tup]; if you have Tup installed you can run the command `tup upd` to build the engine.
-If you do not have Tup then all you need to do is copy one file.
-Within the `src` directory is the `src/settings.lua.example` file; create a copy of that file named `src/settings.lua`, and read through it to see how you can configure LNVL.
+Within the `src` directory is the `src/settings.lua.example` file.
+Create a copy of that file named `src/settings.lua`, and read through it to see how you can configure LNVL.

 Documentation